Photo portrait of Aaron Coleman.

 Wherein I Am: Highlights from the Aaron Coleman Papers

-In 2021 the Washington University Libraries acquired the literary papers of poet, translator, and Washington University alumnus Aaron Coleman.
+In 2021 the WashU Libraries acquired the literary papers of poet, translator, and Washington University alumnus Aaron Coleman.
 To commemorate the opening of the papers to researchers, this exhibition in the Julian Edison Department of Special Collections Reading Room in Olin Library presents highlights from the collection.

 The Wherein I Am exhibition is curated by PhD Student in Comparative Literature Sarah Maria Medina.
 All items on display are from the Aaron Coleman Papers